core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 : RFCthis

 Applications that use this media type:
-: Applications that need to combine representations of potentially several media types into one, e.g., EST-CoAP {{-est-coap}}
+: Applications that need to combine representations of different media types into one, e.g., EST-CoAP {{-est-coap}}

 Fragment identifier considerations:
 : N/A